 The Barn House

-Originally built as a dairy barn, the Barn House has 3,921± finished square feet and a lower-level apartment with a separate entrance.
-Highly original with its distinctive metal gambrel roof, the Barn House boasts numerous custom touches.
-Renovations carefully preserved the signature features of the original building, such as exposed beamed ceilings and the third-floor hayloft door, now a hexagonal window.
-The exterior is clad in wooden siding and stacked stone.
+Originally built as a dairy barn, the barn house has 3,921± finished square feet and a lower-level with a separate entrance. highly original with its distinctive metal gambrel roof, the barn house boasts numerous custom touches. renovations carefully preserved the signature features of the original building, such as exposed beamed ceilings and the third-floor hayloft door, now a hexagonal window. the exterior is clad in wooden siding and stacked stone.

-The gourmet kitchen has granite counter tops, custom cabinetry and stainless steel appliances.
-The lower-level apartment has a full kitchen, sitting room and a large bedroom and full bath.
-The Barn House has four bedrooms and three-and-one-half baths, including the bed and bath in the apartment.
-Large upper-level decks and lower patios are perfect for enjoying the sunny days and cool summer evenings.
+The gourmet kitchen has granite counter tops, custom cabinetry and stainless steel appliances. the lower-level has a full kitchen, sitting room and a large bedroom and full bath. the barn house has four bedrooms and three-and-one-half baths, including the bed and bath. large upper-level decks and lower patios are perfect for enjoying the sunny days and cool summer evenings.